hendrikcech/gst-timecode/README.md

 The GStreamer element adds time information to each frame that passes through it.
 This allows the calculation of the playback latency.
 The element modifies raw I420 buffers and therefore typically needs to be placed before an encoder / after a decoder.

-The lines encode 64-bit integers and contain (frame top to bottom):
+The lines encode 64-bit integers and contain (from top to bottom):
 * `sec_offset`: the UNIX time at the beginning of the video playback (does not change)
 * `ts`: the microseconds since `sec_offset`
 * `frame_nr`: the frame nr, starting at 0